Timpanogos Cave

 Provo & Utah Valley

-Provo and the larger Utah Valley sets itself a part as a place for innovation in tech, health care, education, as well as place for easy access to Provo Canyon's offerings, including Sundance Mountain Resort.
+Provo and the larger Utah Valley sets itself apart as a place for innovation in tech, healthcare and education, and a place for easy access to Provo Canyon's offerings, including Sundance Mountain Resort.

 -